Why Food Safety Will Continue Defining the Food Industry Through the 2020s

 Consumer awareness about food safety is higher than ever

-Recent research has highlighted how general consumers are more savvy about food safety issues than ever — survey participants were very concerned about food contamination (46%), foodborne illnesses (45%), and undeclared allergens (39%).
+A recent study found that 17% of all people surveyed personally know someone who has faced serious problems because of a foodborne illness.
+This fuels another important stat: that 60% of people surveyed are concerned about the food they eat.
 Given how social media and 24-hour news cycles can quickly inform and educate the public about recent recalls, it’s not surprising that consumers demand greater food safety from the brands they purchase.

 In the face of this heightened consumer awareness, it’s no longer enough for food companies to simply meet regulatory requirements; instead, they need to go above and beyond in prioritizing food safety to reassure discerning consumers.
 This means companies must take advantage of food safety training, third-party inspections and audits, and up-to-date food industry resources to achieve higher food safety standards throughout their supply chains.